stat4701/2014/_posts/2014-04-13-celene-junkchart-blog2.md

 ![]({{ site.baseurl }}/assets/celene_assets/2014-03-top_players_grand_slams.png)<br><br>

-This time around, my goal was to re-make my visualization using d3.js, and add mouseovers that contain meaningful details.
+I had conceptualized the visualization and constructed it using Adobe Illustrator.
+This time around, my goal was to re-make the visualization using d3.js, and add mouseovers that contain meaningful details.
 I'm a fan of mouseovers because it allows exploration without adding clutter.<br><br>

 I was able to make the gridlines and circle images thanks to the tutorial on [alignedleft](http://alignedleft.com/tutorials/d3).
 When it came to plotting the data, at first I thought I would need to make a separate array for each player and tournament.
 I started with 8 x 7 matrices (years by rounds) of 0s and 1s, where each row would have a single 1.<br><br>